 By boat with the Spirit of Tasmania

 You can go from Melbourne to Tasmania by crossing the Bass Strait by boat.
-The only one ferry operator that can bring you to and fro Tasmania is Tasmania Spirit.
-They have two ferries that can both bring cars and passengers, that sail 1 to 2 times daily in both directions between Melbourne and Devonport.
+The only ferry operator that can bring you to and fro Tasmania is Tasmania Spirit.
+They have two ferries that can both bring cars and passengers.
+They sail 1 to 2 times daily in both directions between Melbourne and Devonport.

 The sailing distance is 429 km and it takes 9 to 11 hours to cross over, depending mainly on the weather circumstances.
 The ships, called the Spirit of Tasmania I & II, are almost 200m long and can carry up to 500 cars and 1400 passengers.